Music on campus

-The concert programme covers almost every musical genre, from period instrument performances to the avant-garde including European art music, world and popular music, contemporary music and jazz.
+The University of Leeds International Concert Series covers almost every musical genre, from period instrument performances to the avant-garde including European art music, world and popular music, contemporary music and jazz.

 Leeds International Piano Competition

 The University is a principal partner in this truly international event, which takes place in the city every three years.